brandon-pereira/portfolio/src/content/projects/wreno-1-dot-0.md

 color: '#C9FF01'
 ---

-I was the first technical hire for Wreno.
-I was hired as a technical lead, but quickly they felt that I was over-qualified and would be a great fit as the Director of Engineering.
+I was the inaugural technical hire for Wreno, initially brought on as a technical lead.
+However, it quickly became evident that my skills exceeded the role, leading to my appointment as the Director of Engineering.

-When I joined, they had no technical infrastructure setup.
-They had a website built by a contractor hosted in AWS, but otherwise they had no tech established.
-They were leveraging several third-party tools and connecting them together to establish a end-to-end solution, but they were increasingly running into scaling issues that were quickly eating into their margins.
+Upon joining, I found the company lacked a solid technical infrastructure.
+While they had a website hosted on AWS by a contractor, there was little else in terms of established tech.
+They relied on various third-party tools cobbled together for an end-to-end solution, but scaling issues were eroding their margins.

-My first immediate task was to work with the two founders and a designer and iterate on what their product would look like.
-This included what features were feasible for an MVP, ensuring we planned ahead and considered future feature requests, and ensuring we could launch something within 6 months (to resolve the scaling issues).
-The first month mainly consisted of me strategizing on a tech stack, planning the database design, and building out a detailed estimate and scope of work.
+My immediate focus was collaborating with the founders and a designer to iterate on the product's vision.
+This involved determining feasible MVP features, anticipating future requests, and ensuring a launch within six months to address scaling challenges.
+The first month was primarily spent on strategizing the tech stack, designing the database, and creating a detailed estimate and scope of work.

-Once we had reached a concrete set of requirements and timeline, we needed to hire.
-I had to hire 5 frontend Web-React engineers, 1 backend engineer, and 3 React Native engineers.
-This took a considerable amount of time, but with each hire, our velocity was increased significantly.
-Having lots of experience scaling teams, this wasn't the hardest part, as I knew how to focus the engineers to avoid overlapping and duplicating work.
+Once we had clear requirements and a timeline, it was time to hire.
+I brought on board five frontend Web-React engineers, one backend engineer, and three React Native engineers.
+This process was time-consuming, but each addition significantly boosted our velocity.
+Given my experience in scaling teams, this wasn't the most challenging aspect.
+I knew how to focus the engineers to avoid redundant work.

-After 6 months, as planned, we had fully finished development of the MVP, including testing and bug fixing.
-This alone was a huge feat, but by this time we were now onto the next challenge which was migrating all our users off the existing app onto our in house app.
-This consisted of several internal trials with power users to test our email campaigns, aided guides, and support to help report/resolve any gaps in the migration.
+As planned, after six months, we successfully completed the MVP's development, including testing and bug fixing.
+This was a monumental achievement.
+However, we now faced the task of migrating all users from the existing app to our in-house solution.
+This entailed extensive internal trials with power users, testing email campaigns, providing guides, and offering support to address any migration gaps.

-After another 2 months, all users of our app were successfully migrated and we had also simultaneously shipped several new features to expand the apps capabilities.
+In another two months, all app users were seamlessly transitioned, and we had also introduced several new features, expanding the app's capabilities.

-I am very proud of this project, as it's the largest product I single handedly managed from a technical perspective start to finish.
-We have since hired a few more technical leads who have helped shepard and grow the product, all building off my original plans.
+I take immense pride in this project, as it's the largest product I've managed from a technical standpoint, from inception to completion.
+We've since brought on additional technical leads who have contributed to the product's growth, all building upon my initial plans.